top of page

 Yes, people from film families might have an advantage when they start, and that's just the way it is.
 But that’s not the full story, and it’s not their fault.
 Anyone could have been born into a family in the industry, so I don’t blame them for it.
 If they get the chance, it's not on them.

 At the end of the day, it's about hard work.
 If you don't have talent, no matter what advantages you have, how long can you go on if the audience doesn’t accept you?
-Hard work matters, and the rules should be the same for everyone — whether you’re from a film family or an outsider.
+Hard work matters, and the rules are same for everyone — whether you’re from a film family or an outsider.

 You mentioned that as an actor, you sometimes don’t get the luxury of time between roles.
 So how do you switch between characters?
 For instance, if you’ve played a character like Binny in Crash Course, and then you have to move on to something completely different, how do you transition?